jeanc18rlos/dental-vip-cms/src/pages/en/index.md

       and getting two root canal treatments.
 I would recommend to DENTAL VIP for the advice provided, for the easy access to its location, for the receptivity of its staff, for its impeccable facilities, and above all; because the procedures were executed without any kind of pain.
-Very good dentists”.\n"
+Very good Dentists”.\n"
     position: Public Accountant
     name: José Luis Dávila
 parallax: